epics-modules/Dante/docs/source/index.rst

      - DanteLastTimeStamp
      - The last timestamp time in clock ticks.

 The following is the main MEDM screen dante.adl.
+This screen is used with the 1-channel Dante.
+Multi-board Dante systems will use a different screen that has not yet been created.

 .. figure:: dante.png
     :align: center